Updated April 17, 2023

 What is Test Automation Framework?

-Test Automation Framework is a collection of various tools used to set the rules and guidelines for developing the test cases for the test professionals.
-These rules can be coding standards, handling test data, store the test results, and other resources.
-The test framework helps in developing the test scripts and recording them.
-There are different types of automation frameworks available to test the applications based on different platforms.
-The mobile, desktop, and web-based applications are getting tested on different operating systems like Windows, Mac OS, etc.
+Test Automation Framework is a set of tools used to establish rules and guidelines for developing test cases by test professionals.
+These rules may include coding standards, test data handling, storing test results, and other resources.
+The framework aids in developing test scripts and recording them.
+There are different types of automation frameworks available to test applications based on various platforms such as mobile, desktop, and web-based applications running on different operating systems such as Windows, Mac OS, etc.

-Test Automation Framework is used to execute test cases and determine the output that needs to be matched with user requirements or output.
-The testing framework application is always independent, and it is very easy to expand, maintain and use.
-It helps in reducing the effort and time to test the same thing again and again.
-It also describes which part of the application is being implemented.
-It helps find the problem at an earlier stage and is easy to solve as early as possible.
-The test framework is mainly responsible for defining the format to express the expectations, executing tests, and reporting results.
+The Test Automation Framework is used to execute test cases and compare the output with user requirements or output.
+The testing framework is always independent and easy to expand, maintain and use.
+It reduces the effort and time required to test the same thing repeatedly.
+It also describes which part of the application is being implemented, helps to find problems at an earlier stage, and is easier to resolve as soon as possible.
+The test framework is mainly responsible for defining the format to express expectations, executing tests, and reporting results.

-- It maximizes the test coverage and functionality of the application.
+- Maximizes test coverage and functionality of the application

 Advantages and Disadvantages of Test Automation Framework